Anomalies

 Notifications

-An email notification will be sent to a designated list of recipients when an anomaly is detected.
+An email will be sent to a designated list of recipients when an anomaly is detected.

 NOTE: You cannot customize the content of an anomaly notification.